danascheider/sim_legacy_frontend/docs/contexts.md

 #### Dashboard Pages

 When a user visits the dashboard and is not logged in or doesn't have the `_sim_google_session` cookie set, they are redirected to the login page.
-Then, if Google determines the user is still logged in on their end, the OAuth success callback will run again and the user will be automatically redirected back to their dashboard.
-(This isn't necessarily desired behaviour or great UX, so we'll try to fix it in the future.
-This may be possible using the `useGoogleLogin` hook on dashboard pages to make sure the callback is called without redirecting.)

 #### Logout